What causes baldness? Hair Loss? Alopecia ?

 Scarring alopecia - hair loss caused by scarrage of the scalp.

-Generally occurs on the top of the scalp.
+Scarring alopecia generally occurs on the top of the scalp.

 Scarring alopecia is much more common in women than in men.